Do you want to be the one whose presentation stands out and gets the interest of your client?

 Try: When you make a face-to-face presentation, there will be questions.
-You can follow up with the audience afterwards with more detailed responses or answers to questions you couldn’t or didn’t have time to answer on the day.
+You can follow up with the audience afterward with more detailed responses or answers to questions you couldn’t or didn’t have time to answer on the day.

 Look for opportunities to engage with your audience on other occasions.
 Send them new information which will help them in their decision-making (make sure you present it well, don’t just throw a lengthy article or report at them).

 With a written presentation, you could follow up with an email asking if the reader wanted any further clarification or offering supplementary information.
 Offer to meet to talk it through or to have a telephone conversation if necessary.

 This presentation is an important step in your project or pitch, and you will show your enthusiasm and conviction by following up.

 Bring energy to your delivery to motivate the audience to pay attention and to want to take action.
-If you lack confidence in speaking skills I recommend Toastmasters International communication and leadership club.
+If you lack confidence in speaking skills, I recommend Toastmasters International’s communication and leadership club.
 There are clubs all over the world, so you may find a club near you.

 Using these eight tactics in crafting your presentation will help ensure your message stands out.
-If these points have raised more questions for you, please contact Amanda.
-The skills of powerful presenting and speaking are essential to ensure you are heard in a world where there is too much ‘noise’.
+The skills of powerful presenting and speaking are essential to ensure you are heard in a world where there is too much ‘noise.’